TomSpencerLondon/CV/README.md

 - **Commitment** - Frequently praised for my "superhuman efforts" I am a diligent and conscientious worker and was praised for my 100% A-C grade results for my Latin GCSE class.

-- **Inquisitive** - I love learning and Makers Academy has made me more committed to developing my growth mindset on my journey to code craftsmanship.
+- **Curious** - I love learning and Makers Academy has made me more committed to developing my growth mindset on my journey to code craftsmanship.

 - **Adaptable** - New environments, new languages, new teams, new challenges.
 I see these as opportunities as opposed to problems.
 In my role as a teacher I have worked with a huge diversity of people and settings.
 There is always a way to connect.